ionos-cloud/cluster-api-provider-ionoscloud/docs/quickstart.md

 * A machine image, containing pre-installed, matching versions of `kubeadm` and `kubelet`.
 The machine image can be built with [image-builder](https://github.com/kubernetes-sigs/image-builder) and needs to be available at the location where the machine will be created on.
 For more information, [check the custom image guide](custom-image.md).

-* `clusterctl`, which you can download it from Cluster API (CAPI) [releases](https://github.com/kubernetes-sigs/cluster-api/releases) on GitHub.
+* `clusterctl`, which you can download from Cluster API (CAPI) [releases](https://github.com/kubernetes-sigs/cluster-api/releases) on GitHub.

 * A Kubernetes cluster for running your CAPIC controller.

 ### Initialize the management cluster

-Before creating a Kubernetes cluster on IONOS Cloud, you must initialize a [management cluster](https://cluster-api.sigs.k8s.io/user/concepts#management-cluster) where CAPI and CAPIC controllers runs.
+Before creating a Kubernetes cluster on IONOS Cloud, you must initialize a [management cluster](https://cluster-api.sigs.k8s.io/user/concepts#management-cluster) where CAPI and CAPIC controllers run.

 ```sh
 clusterctl init --infrastructure=ionoscloud